-10 Most Harmful Mobile SEO Mistakes You Need to Know | SEJ
+The 10 Most Harmful Mobile SEO Mistakes

-From “mobilegeddon” in 2015 to mobile-first indexing in late 2016, Google has been delivering one consistent message: you need to be mobile-first.
+Google has been delivering a consistent message since “mobilegeddon” in 2015: they are switching to mobile-first indexing, and you need to be mobile-first.

+Mobile-first means that Google is crawling your mobile site – and is often only looking at your mobile site.
+Even if your desktop site is the best, if it doesn’t offer an excellent mobile experience, Google will not rank you well.

+Google is planning to switch to 100% Mobile-First indexing in 2021, and even now is only cleaning up straggling sites.
+Google is likely crawling your website mobile-first.

+Mobile SEO is more important than ever.
+Pay attention to Core Web Vitals, checking your mobile content for opportunities, and fixing mobile UX issues.

-Here are the top 10 mobile SEO mistakes you need to avoid if you want to earn better positions in the SERPs, drive more traffic to your mobile site, and keep your mobile visitors happy.
+Here are 10 mobile SEO mistakes you should avoid to ensure you remain in the SERPs, drive more traffic to your site, and keep visitors happy no matter what device they’re using.

-1. Slow Site Speed
+1. Core Web Vitals: Slow Site Speed

+It’s crucial for your site to be fast: not only fast to load, but fast to interact.

+Page load speed is a ranking factor: two-thirds of Google’s Core Web Vitals update deal directly with site speed (Largest Contentful Paint and First Input Delay).

-Page load speed is an important Google ranking factor.
-But it’s also important to the people who will visit your site.
-According to Google research, 53 percent of people will abandon a page if it takes longer than 3 seconds to load.
+Even outside of search engine ranking factors, according to Google research, 53% of people will abandon a page if it takes longer than 3 seconds to load.

-Your goal should be to get every mobile page to render in under one second.

-How?
-Well, all of these optimization tips should help, but here are a few immediate fixes to help speed up your mobile site:
+Your site should be rendering every page in less than one second so these fixes can help speed up your mobile site:

 - Minimize requests and redirects: Keep pages clean and simple.
 Eliminate as many 301 redirects as possible, remove unnecessary elements from your page, optimize your HTML code, and minify anything that might slow site speed like CSS and JavaScript.

-- Resize and compress images: You can use built-in tools in WordPress to automatically resize images for you, and tools like compressor.io to compress your file size.
+- Resize and compress images: You can use built-in tools in WordPress to automatically resize images for you and tools like compressor.io to compress your file size.

-- Check your hosting solution: Cheap third-party hosting solutions won’t give you the site speed you need to host huge volumes of traffic.
-This is especially true for e-commerce.
+- Check your hosting solution: Cheap third-party hosting solutions won’t give you the site speed you need to host vast volumes of traffic.
+This is especially true for ecommerce.

-- Check your progress: Use Google’s PageSpeed Insights as a quick and easy check of your website’s performance.
+- Check your progress: Use Google’s PageSpeed Insights or Lighthouse as a quick and easy check of your website’s performance.

-You can also consider creating AMP optimized pages.
-These pages load four times faster than regular mobile pages thanks to their stripped down HTML coding, and it’s easy to adapt your existing content into AMP content.
+- Use new native web technologies like lazy-loading to delay loading unnecessary or larger files.

-As of January 10, Google announced that “pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as high.”
-However, as Glenn Gabe of G-Squared Interactive noted, it hasn’t had a huge impact.
+“pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as high.”

-Still, it’s not a bad idea to check your mobile site’s use of interstitials and popup ads.
-If you’re displaying any popup that covers your screen, you might want to rethink your mobile design — even if it is your most compelling CTA.
+At the time, this change didn’t have a significant impact on ranking.
+But times have changed.

+Intrusive Interstitials are interstitials – pop-up ads, newsletter sign-ups, and other banners – that interfere with the user accessing the content on your site.

 Any page that provides a poor user experience could rank lower in organic search.
 This includes:

-- Popups that cover a page’s main content, regardless of whether that occurs as soon as a user clicks through from Google search results or occurs as users scroll through the page
+- Popups that cover a page’s primary content, regardless of whether that occurs as soon as a user clicks through from Google search results or occurs as users scroll through the page.

-- Standalone interstitials that are difficult to dismiss — especially if accidentally clicking these interstitials redirects you to a new page
+- Standalone interstitials that are difficult to dismiss – especially if accidentally clicking these interstitials redirects you to a new page.

-- Deceptive layouts, where the above-the-fold portion tricks users into thinking they’re viewing an interstitial
+- Deceptive layouts, where the above-the-fold portion tricks users into thinking they’re viewing an interstitial.

 Note that there are some exceptions to this rule.
 Interstitial ads that are not adversely affected by the new ranking signal include: